-Results: We found that two hospitals did not meet the requirements for eligibility as a DSH hospital.
-The eligibility requirements that were not met included not providing i/p services and not providing information relating to obstetricians with staff privileges.
-We found that three hospitals were not able to produce adequate documentation that would allow us to verify their compliance with the qualification criteria.
+Results: We found that 4 hospitals did not meet the requirements for eligibility as a DSH hospital.
+The eligibility requirements that were not met included not providing i/p services, not meeting the Low Income Utilization Rate (LIUR) qualification requirement of Section 1923 of the Social Security Act, or not providing information relating to obstetricians with staff privileges.
+We found that an additional 17 hospitals were not able to produce documentation that would allow us to verify their compliance with the qualification criteria.